Let's talk! Browse our offer and let us help you create your own budget.

 Some of the most eagerly expected events these days are the Christmas Extraordinary Lottery Draw and the Child’s Lottery Draw.
 The first distributes more than 2 billion euros in prizes.
 Its TV spot is already a classic and it is a tradition to buy different numbers for the raffle and split them among friends and family.

 On December 22nd children from San Ildefonso School sing the numbers that come out of the raffle and their corresponding economic compensation.
-The second event takes place on January 6th, bringing the thrill back to those who were not lucky enough to get the “fat prize” in the previous lottery draw.
+The second event takes place on January 6th, bringing the thrill back to those who were not lucky enough to get the “Gordo” in the previous lottery draw.

 2 – Setting up the Nativity Scene